Yermo/nativescript-mapbox/README.md

 ```

 ### addLayer
 Add a layer from a source to the map.
 Note only `circle`, `fill` and `line` types are currently supported.
-To insert the new layer underneath map markers,  set the `below` to `"com.mapbox.annotations.points"`.
+To insert the new layer underneath map markers,  set `below` to `"com.mapbox.annotations.points"`.

 ```js
   mapbox.addLayer(